nammoooo/Diversity/README.md

 [Ada’s List](https://www.adaslist.co/) - The place for professional women (trans, intersex and cis) and non-binary people who work in the tech sector to connect, conspire, and take a stand.

+[AllWomen](https://www.allwomen.tech/) - Shaping the futures of women in technology.

 [Ascend](https://ascend.women-in-technology.com/) - The community platform designed for women in tech.

 [CodeOp](https://codeop.tech/) - A Women, Transgender, Nonbinary, Education and Technology Community.